... Coaching Shared Knowledge Dismiss

 It’s always a positive to have at least one of these two players possess the ability to play as a target man.
 Meaning he has the size and strength to win crosses and long balls while holding off defenders.
 This allows the Wingbacks, the three-man central midfield, and the other Striker to join the attack and make themselves available to receive the ball.

-The 3-4-3 formation could be considered a relatively new formation however, it”s precursor is the “WM” formation that was first used in England in the 1920″s by Arsenal manager Herbert Chapman.
+The 3-4-3 formation could be considered a relatively new formation however, it’s precursor is the “WM” formation that was first used in England in the 1920’s by Arsenal manager Herbert Chapman.
 The WM was later adopted by many teams in the English game.
+So, playing with back 3 is not an entirely new tactic.

 The “WM” formation was named WM as a result of the 3-2-2-3 shape, created to address a change in the offside law in 1925-26 season.
 Before 1925-26 a forward needed three opposition players between him and the goal to be onside.
 The rule introduced in 1925 decreased 3 opposing players to 2.
 This meant forwards needed two opposition players between them and the goal which immediately led to an increase of goals scored.